Totalities of Infinite Sets: Introduction

 To develop comparisons that are uniquely formulated from a strategic totality pair, we restrict attention to sets $X$ that form a topological metric space $(X,d)$ with metric $d$.
 In such a space, which are the open balls centered at $x$ with radius $r$, always form a base for a topology on $X$; i.e., the open sets of $X$ are the unions of open balls.
 A host of different outer measures can be constructed on any infinite metric space.
 To construct a uniquely determined outer measure $m$ on subsets of $X$, we begin (cf. \cite[p.
 54]{Royden}) by defining the measure of any open ball as its ``diameter length'' so that $m(\, B_r(x) \, ) = 2r$.
 Then define $m(A)$ for any $A \subseteq X$ by considering the countable collections $\{ B_n \}$ of open balls that cover $A$; i.e., collections for which $A \subseteq \cup B_n$.
-For each such collection, set

-and realize $m$ is an outer measure on $X$ (cf. \cite[Lemma 4 and proof, p.
+For each such collection, set and realize $m$ is an outer measure on $X$ (cf. \cite[Lemma 4 and proof, p.
 254]{Royden}).
-We label this outer measure the ``{\it metric outer measure}'' on the metric space $(X,d)$, as it is uniquely determined by the metric.
+We label this outer measure the ``{\it metric outer measure}'' on the metric space $(X,d)$.
+It is uniquely determined by the metric.

-The metric outer measure for $X$ naturally produces a set totality for any $A \subseteq X$, which we label $|A|=\Omega_{m(A)}$.
-Using the Hausdorff metric, the metric $d$ on $X$ also formulaically produces a set totality for the power set $\mathbb{P}(X)$, providing a way to compare the totality of any subset of $X$ with the totality of any subset of $\mathbb{P}(X)$. \\
+The metric outer measure for $X$ naturally produces a set totality for any $A \subseteq X$.
+When $A$ is finite, its totality is its cardinality.
+The totality of an infinite countable set $A$ is $|A|=\Omega_{-1}$.
+The totality of any other infinite set $A$ is $|A|=\Omega_{m(A)}$.
+Using the Hausdorff metric, in a similar way the metric $d$ on $X$ also formulaically produces a set totality for the power set $\mathbb{P}(X)$, which we describe in the next theorem's proof.
+These constructions allow a strategic totality comparison between any subset of $X$ and any subset of $\mathbb{P}(X)$. \\